dendronhq/dendron-site/vault/dendron.topic.cli.md

   --help              Show help                                        [boolean] --wsRoot            root directory of the Dendron workspace --vault             name of vault
-  --quiet             don't print output to stdout --upgradeType       how to do upgrade
+  --quiet             do not print output to stdout --upgradeType       how to do upgrade
                               [choices: "major", "minor", "patch", "prerelease"] --publishEndpoint   where to publish              [choices: "local", "remote"]